 I. Select Granular Backfill Placement.
 Transport and handle the Select Granular Backfill (SGB) in a manner that minimizes the segregation of the material.
 Do not use frozen material and do not spread on frozen surfaces.
 Use the following procedure for placing and compacting the SGB.

-1. Place and compact the initial lifts of SGB until it is about 2 inches (50 mm) above the connection for the bottom layer of soil reinforcement.
+1. Place and compact the initial lifts of SGB until it is about 2 inches above the connection for the bottom layer of soil reinforcement.
 For MSE wall systems that use steel soil reinforcement or geosynthetic strips, do not place SGB against the initial row of panels yet.
 This is Item 1 in Figure 840.06-1.
 For MSE wall systems that use geogrid soil reinforcements, place the SGB against the initial row of panels and lightly compact it.

 Figure 840.06-1 Backfilling for the First Row of Panels Only (MSE wall systems that use steel soil reinforcement or geosynthetic strips)

-2. Connect the soil reinforcement and place an 8-inch (200 mm) loose lift of SGB on top of it (Item 2 in Figure 840.06-1).
-Place and compact the SGB at least 3 feet (1.0 m) away from the facing panels and moving parallel to the panels.
+2. Connect the soil reinforcement and place an 8-inch loose lift of SGB on top of it (Item 2 in Figure 840.06-1).
+Place and compact the SGB at least 3 feet away from the facing panels and moving parallel to the panels.
 Continue to place and compact the lift of SGB with additional passes moving away from the panels towards the free end of the soil reinforcement.
 See Figure 840.06-2.

 For MSE wall systems that use geosynthetic soil reinforcements, maintain tension in the soil reinforcement with a tensioning rake, stakes, etc., while placing SGB on top of it.
 Place the loose lift of SGB along the reinforcement in the direction from the facing panel toward the free end.
 Compact the lift of SGB with roller passes moving parallel to the panels.

 3. Place SGB between the initial row of facing panels and the previously placed SGB.
-Place the SGB in one lift until it is about 8 inches (200 mm) above the soil reinforcement (Item 3 in Figure 840.06-1).
-Compact the material with six passes of a mechanical tamper or vibratory plate compactor that applies an impact or centrifugal force between ½ to 2 tons (0.6 to 2.2 metric tons).
-Do not perform compaction testing on the material within 3 feet (1.0 m) of the facing panels.
+Place the SGB in one lift until it is about 8 inches above the soil reinforcement (Item 3 in Figure 840.06-1).
+Compact the material with six passes of a mechanical tamper or vibratory plate compactor that applies an impact or centrifugal force between ½ to 2 tons.
+Do not perform compaction testing on the material within 3 feet of the facing panels.

-4. Place and compact additional lifts of SGB at least 3 feet (1.0 m) away from the facing panels and moving parallel to the panels.
+4. Place and compact additional lifts of SGB at least 3 feet away from the facing panels and moving parallel to the panels.
 Continue to place and compact each lift of the SGB with additional passes moving away from the panels towards the free end of the soil reinforcement.
 See Figure 840.06-2.